wwivbbs/wwivnet/docs/README.md

 # WWIVnet Application

-WWIVnet is a mail network for WWIV, and compatible bulletin board systems.
-If you would like to join, please fill out this application.
-When you've completed it, you must rename it to <last_name>.APP.
+WWIVnet is a mail network for WWIV BBSes and compatible bulletin board systems.
+If you would like to join, please read this document and fill out this application.
+When you've completed the application, you must rename it to <last_name>.APP.
 This is to prevent it from being looked over or overwritten by another application.

 The best way to have your application processed is to get on a WWIVnet BBS and mail this completed application to either the WWIVnet Network Coordinator, Weatherman 1@1 WWIVnet or email mark@weather-station.org

+**Submission of an application signals your agreement to abide by the** **Code of Conduct below**

 ```